sergeynordicresults/sergeynordicresults.github.io/universe.md

 # Interesting things I have found

-## God doesn't exist with probably 99%
+## God doesn't exist with probability 99%